webstah/self-supervised-bss-via-multi-encoder-ae/README.md

 **Paper link (pdf):** _coming soon, undergoing peer review_

 ## Summary
-We propose a novel framework for addressing blind source separation of non-linear mixtures via multi-encoder single-decoder autoencoders with fully self-supervised learning.
-During training, our framework unmixes the input into the multiple encoder output spaces and then remixes these representations within the single decoder for a simple reconstruction of the input.
+We propose a novel method for addressing blind source separation of non-linear mixtures via multi-encoder single-decoder autoencoders with fully self-supervised learning.
+During training, our method unmixes the input into the multiple encoder output spaces and then remixes these representations within the single decoder for a simple reconstruction of the input.
 Then to perform source inference we introduce a novel _encoding masking_ technique whereby masking out all but one of the encodings enables the decoder to estimate a source signal.
 To achieve consistent source separation, we also introduce a so-called **pathway separation loss** for the decoder that encourages sparsity between the unmixed encoding spaces throughout and a so-called **zero reconstruction loss** on the decoder that assists with coherent source estimations.
 We conduct experiments on a toy dataset, the _triangles & circles_ dataset, and with real-world biosignal recordings from a polysomnography sleep study for extracting respiration.
 <p align="center">
     <img src="assets/bss_graph_1.png" alt="drawing" width="50%" height="50%"/>
   <p align="center">